How to Estimate a Prescription from Visual Acuity

 When astigmatism is minimal and accommodation is not driving the result, uncorrected visual acuity often declines in a predictable way as myopia increases.
 A common chairside approximation, often referred to as Egger's rule, estimates that each Snellen line lost from 20/20 corresponds to roughly −0.25 diopters of spherical myopia in a pure myope.

 Treat this as a rough estimate.
 Test distance, pupil size, media clarity, and ocular pathology can all affect acuity.
-This table is most useful for triage, quick lens estimates, and patient education, not as a substitute for refraction.
+The visual acuity to prescription chart below is most useful for triage, quick lens estimates, and patient education, not as a substitute for refraction.

 Hyperopic patients, especially children and young adults, may accommodate enough to maintain 20/20 acuity despite significant latent hyperopia.
 Because of that, uncorrected acuity does not reliably estimate the magnitude of hyperopia.
 When symptoms suggest latent hyperopia, accommodative strain, or accommodative esotropia, cycloplegic retinoscopy or refraction is needed to reveal the true refractive status and to assess amblyopia risk.

 Uncorrected astigmatism degrades acuity differently than spherical myopia.
 Spherical myopia blurs all meridians, while astigmatism can preserve partial letter recognition along the clearer meridian.
 As a result, a single Snellen line can represent a range of spherical and cylindrical combinations.
-Use the expected refractive error table as a starting point, then confirm with refraction rather than relying on acuity alone in mixed cases.
+Use the visual acuity to prescription chart as a starting point, then confirm with refraction rather than relying on acuity alone in mixed cases.